 (6) Distributed generation.

-(kk) “Total resource cost test” means a cost-effectiveness test that eliminates the distinction between a participant and nonparticipant by analyzing whether a resource is cost-effective based on the total cost and benefit of an energy efficiency program or demand response program, independent of the precise allocation to a shareholder, ratepayer, and participant.
+(mm) “Total resource cost test” means a cost-effectiveness test that eliminates the distinction between a participant and nonparticipant by analyzing whether a resource is cost-effective based on the total cost and benefit of an energy efficiency program or demand response program, independent of the precise allocation to a shareholder, ratepayer, and participant.

-(ll) “Useful life” means the period of time the investment in a measure remains cost-effectively serviceable.
+(nn) “Useful life” means the period of time the investment in a measure remains cost-effectively serviceable.

-(mm) “Utility” means
+(oo) “Utility” means

 (1) a public, municipally owned, or cooperatively owned electric utility; or